 QR lists three types of direct costs of declaration: compliance and regulatory costs borne by QR, costs of the QCA performing its regulatory functions and direct administration costs borne by the QCA.

-It is hard to see how the QCA can give the costs borne by QR significant weight when they have not been substantiated in any way.
+It is hard to see how the QCA can give the costs borne by QR significant weight.